rneuhausler/coralModel-analyses/README.md

 ### Outputs

 Currently, `coralModelTest.py` plots
- 1. the initial and final spatial configurations of the instance `Reef()` side-by-side 2.
+ 1. The initial and final spatial configurations of the instance `Reef()`, side-by-side
- 3.
+ 2. The timeseries of each type's count for the 100 runs
+ 3. The timeseries for 100 simulations averaged

+However, throughout the code, the spatial distribution of the types at each timestep of a simulation is stored and can therefore also be save and/or plotted.
+To save this file, uncomment line 61 (#np.savetxt("modelOutput.csv", types, delimiter=",")).
+This is currently commented out due to the large size of the file that it currently generates.

 ### Running `coralModelTest.py`